-Just as UK travellers will be issued with Britain’s new blue passports from now on (don’t worry, you don’t have to change your passport after Brexit unless it’s up for renewal), Britain’s pet population will also have to give up their EU stars.
+Just as UK travellers will be issued Britain’s new blue passports from now on, Britain’s pet population have also had to give up their EU stars.
 Pet owners will no longer be able to use the EU’s handy pet passport system – instead, there are new rules to follow if you want to bring Fido to France.

 No More Pet Passports for British Pets